WHITE TIGER CONDO CONVERSION

 In 1985, San Francisco further expanded its housing options from the creation of Tenants in Common (TIC) legal agreements.
 TICs gave San Franciscans who could not afford to buy a single-family home or condominium the opportunity to share ownership in a multi-unit building — an alternative to condo homes.

 On July 29, 2013 San Francisco condo conversion lottery reform and bypass legislation became law.
 Applications under the "Expedited Conversion Program" (ECP) were being accepted and suspends the city annual conversion lottery, but is expected to return beginning of 2024.
-NOTE: **As of August 15, 2017 the City and County has partial suspension of ECP Program in regards to certain ECP applications for buildings with NON-OWNING tenants. **
+NOTE: **As of July 15, 2017 the City and County has partial suspension of ECP Program in regards to certain ECP applications for buildings with NON-OWNING tenants (renters). **

 In 2013, WHITE TIGER expanded to the next level of condo conversion services by creating a legal agreement under its Fast Track Condo Conversion Program.
 This agreement — which ties the entire condo conversion process together as one comprehensive service — is designed to help more people achieve home ownership, open up more housing options, and foster financial security and wealth.